 Do not use irrigation kits if you have diabetes, a hole or tube in your eardrum, eczema or other skin problems in your ear, or if you have a weakened immune system, as water may get into your middle ear and cause an infection.
 If you are unsure if you have any of these conditions, consult your hearing specialist before irrigating your ears at home.

 Your hearing health professional has a few advantages that you don’t have when you clean your ears yourself.
 They get a much better view of the blockage either just by eye or by using a magnification instrument.
 They also have special instruments that use suction to remove impacted earwax.
 They may use a special tool called a curette to manually remove the wax.

 Do NOT Try Ear Candling

 Ear candling involves putting a lit, hollow candle in the ear, with manufacturers claiming that the heat produced causes suction that removes impacted earwax.
-Candling is so dangerous that the Food and Drug Administration put out a special notice to warm consumers against the practice.
-They note burns, bleeding, and ear drum punctures as possible outcomes of candling.
+Candling is so dangerous that the Food and Drug Administration put out a special notice to warn consumers against the practice.
+They note burns, bleeding, and eardrum punctures as possible outcomes of candling.

 If you have any fear at all of removing impacted earwax yourself, don’t hesitate to see a hearing professional.
 Wax removal is one of the most common services they provide their patients.
 If you have narrow ear canals or the other problems mentioned above, seeing a professional is the safest way to remove a blockage.
 You should also discuss earwax removal with your hearing professional if you wear hearing aids, as wax buildup can cause damage.